Kimberly Boulos: College career

 Boulos played collegiate soccer for the Fordham Rams and the South Carolina Gamecocks.

 Boulos has totaled 16 goals from 2007-08 at Fordham, which is tied for tenth all-time at Rose Hill.
 She was a two-time All-Atlantic 10 selection (First Team – 2008; Second Team – 2007), a two-time All-Northeast Region pick (NSCAA Second Team – 2007; Soccer Buzz Magazine All-Northeast – 2008), and an Academic All-Atlantic 10 honoree (2008).

 International career

-Boulos debuted for the Haiti women's national football team in 2010.
+Boulos debuted for the Haiti national team in 2010.

 Personal

 Boulos was born in Croton, New York to John and Gia Boulos.
 Her grandfather was footballer John "Frenchy" Boulos who was born in Haiti, is in the National Soccer Hall of Fame.